Ezrill-Lin/wisteria-ctr-studio/CTRPrediction/README.md

 # vLLM RunPod Distributed Inference

-This document describes the distributed inference architecture using RunPod's vLLM endpoints for large-scale Click-Through Rate (CTR) prediction in the Wisteria CTR Studio.
+This document describes solely the distributed inference architecture using RunPod's vLLM endpoints for large-scale Click-Through Rate (CTR) prediction in the Wisteria CTR Studio.
+Other client files under this folder are normal components to make commercial LLM calls, which do not need particular introduction.

 ## Embarrassingly Parallel Data Pattern